-The name comes from the Latin "trans Tiberim", which means "across the Tiber river" (it is located on the side opposite the Roman Forum and the Seven Hills on which Rome originally arose).
+The name of Trastevere comes from the Latin "trans Tiberim", which means "across the Tiber river" (it is located on the side opposite the Roman Forum and the Seven Hills on which Rome originally arose).

 This district is great for its unique, homely atmosphere.
 Almost at any time, the cobbled streets of Trastevere are quiet and not crowded.
 It is nice to take a walk here at your own pleasure, look into some pretty courtyards, eat gelato on the steps of the fountain in Piazza Santa Maria, and then again delve into the maze of streets.
 Walking through Trastevere, you will experience the authentic spirit of Rome and be able to observe its internal life.
 Here are some places in Trastevere you might want to see first: